 We will share your personal data with the following third parties:

-- social media companies such as Facebook and Instagram and our advertising partners;
+(b) social media companies such as Facebook and Instagram and our advertising, commercial and sponsorship partners;

-- law enforcement agencies such as Police Scotland where necessary for the prevention or detection of crime or the apprehension or prosecution of offenders;
+(d) law enforcement agencies such as Police Scotland, and with other professional football clubs and football authorities, where necessary for the prevention or detection of crime or the apprehension or prosecution of offenders;

 We may also share your personal data with third parties:

-(a) in the event that we, our business, or substantially all of its assets are acquired by a third party (in which case personal data about customers will be one of the transferred assets); and
+(g) in the event that we, our business, or substantially all of its assets are acquired by a third party (in which case personal data about customers will be one of the transferred assets);

-(b) if we are under a duty to disclose or share your personal data to comply with our legal obligations, in order to enforce any contract with you or to protect our rights, property, or safety of our employees, customers, or others.
+(h) if we are under a duty to disclose or share your personal data to comply with our legal obligations, in order to enforce any contract with you or to protect our rights, property, or safety of our employees, customers, or others (for example where it is necessary to share your personal data with the UK Government, Public Health Scotland (or any replacement thereof) and the NHS in connection with reducing the spread of Covid-19 or any other pandemic or epidemic); and

-We may need to transfer your personal data outside the UK to countries where data protection laws may not provide the same level of protection as those in the European Economic Area (EEA).
-We will only transfer your personal data outside the EEA where either:
+While we will not usually transfer your personal data to countries outside the UK or the European Economic Area (EEA), it may occasionally be necessary to do so.
+We will only transfer your personal data outside the UK or the EEA where either:

 (a) the transfer is to a country which the EU Commission has decided ensures an adequate level of protection for your personal data; or

-(b) we have put in place our own measures to ensure adequate security as required by data protection law.
+(b) we have put in place our own measures to ensure adequate security as required by the Privacy Laws.

 How long will we keep your personal data for?

-We will never retain your personal data for any longer than is necessary for each of the purposes we have identified above.
+We will never retain your personal data for any longer than is necessary for each of the purposes we have identified above, so this period will vary depending on your interactions with us and the nature of the personal data in question.
 By way of example, we will never retain credit / debit card information after the payment transaction is complete and most of the information that we collect will be deleted after two seasons.
 We will retain information for longer when needed for legal and tax purposes.
+Please note that where you unsubscribe from our marketing communications, we will keep a record of your email address and/or phone number (as applicable) to ensure we do not send you marketing emails in future.

 What are your rights?

-Data protection laws give you a number of rights which are listed below.
-If you would like to exercise any of your rights, please contact us using the details at section 18 of this Notice.
+The Privacy Laws give you a number of rights which are listed below.
+If you would like to exercise any of your rights, please contact us using the details at section 19 of this Notice.

 - Right to object: You may object to our use of your personal data.
 Please contact us, providing details of your objection.